ARKANnnur/hit-me-up/README.md

 # React + TypeScript + Vite + Zustand + axios
+# Maintenance of update because the API doesnt work and later i want to change API

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.